 WordPress works fine.
 But you need plugins to add extra features and functionality.
-Without plugins, junk WordPress.
+Without plugins, WordPress is not-worth-as-much.
 Plugins give you control over website functions and performance without writing any code.
 Choosing the right plugins play a big role in your mobile speed success.

 It seems as simple as searching for the most popular plugins.
 Then installing and activating them on your website.
 The result: an instant functionality upgrade without needing technical knowledge.

 The problem is most popular plugins are slow loading.
 They bog down your site.
 Often globally, meaning slowing every single page and post.
 We call that site drag.
 Other plugins are more forgiving.
 They don’t suffer from site drag.
 Instead, they load only where used – or where there’s a shortcode installed.
 How can you know if a plugin causes site drag?
 Experimentation.
 This undocumented gotcha isn’t in read.me files.

 The plugin directory is one of WordPress’ great assets.
 It provides over 53,000 applications extending WordPress.
 It’s also completely open and free.
 Any author can contribute.
 Anyone can download.
 The plugin auditing process and security analysis are sometimes flaky.
 Bad plugins happen.

 Many plugins have identical functions – but they’re not built the same.
 Some hog resources.
 Others are fine quality.
 You can solve about any WordPress problem with a plugin – or a plugin combination.
 We do research and experimentation to discover plugins helping mobile WordPress speed.
 We appreciate alternatives to bloated popular plugins.